 Therefore, it is understandable that you may have some safety concerns despite visiting the country’s magnificent attractions.
-Not to worry, though; with the right precautionary steps, visiting Turkey may well be the best holiday of your life.
+Not to worry, though; with the proper precautionary steps, visiting Turkey may be the best holiday of your life.
 Just ask the record 45.1 million tourists who explored Turkey’s top and hidden treasures last year.

 Here is what you need to do to ensure that your trip to Turkey in 2022 meets the highest safety standards.

 Check Recommendations with Your Home Country’s Embassy

 Before you book your flight, take a moment to check your home-countries embassy recommendations about travel to Turkey!
-This will provide you with some information about areas that might be a little less safe to travel to.
+This will provide information about areas that might be a little less safe to travel to.

 Currently, the United States travel advisory says to use increased caution when traveling to Turkey and avoid areas near the Syrian and Iraq border.
-You can sign up for their STEP program while you are traveling for added security.
+You can sign up for their STEP program while traveling for added security.

-The most current advisory from Australia also states to use increased caution and to sign up for their SmartTraveler program to receive updates while abroad.
+The most current advisory from Australia also states to use increased caution and sign up for their SmartTraveler program to receive updates while abroad.

-New Zealand recommends avoiding any public demonstrations or protests when traveling to Turkey, even if the demonstrations are intended to be peaceful, and avoid areas near the Syrian border if you are not confident. (please see below)
+New Zealand recommends avoiding public demonstrations or protests when traveling to Turkey, even if the demonstrations are intended to be peaceful.
+You can still avoid traveling to areas near the Syrian border if you are not confident. (please see below)

 Canada has a ROCA program, where you can register to let Canada know about your travels and make it easier for them to contact you in case of an emergency.

-Remember that travel to any country comes with some risk, and you should prepare adequately!
+Remember that travel to any country comes with some risks, and you should prepare adequately!
 See if your country has a program where you can enroll for any alerts from your home country about potential safety issues.

 To sum up, these are the classical cities that most programs will advise as to where and where not to travel in Turkey:

 Do not travel to areas near the Syrian and Iraqi borders due to terrorism.